Stochastic approximation of symmetric Nash equilibria in queueing games: Introduction

 \subsection{Related literature}

-\textbf{Fundamentals of queueing games.} The game of joining or balking from an unobservable queue was first introduced by Edelson and Hilderbrand \cite{EH1975}.
+\textbf{Fundamentals of queueing games.} The game of joining or balking from an unobservable queue was first introduced by Edelson and Hildebrand \cite{EH1975}.
 They consider an M/M/1 queue with strategic customers wishing to maximize a utility function comprised of a fixed reward and a linear cost for waiting.
 As a simple formula is readily available for the expected waiting time in an M/M/1 queue, the equilibrium joining probability can be computed explicitly.
 This model easily extends to general service times \cite{BS1983}.
-Numerous other queueing games have been studied over the years and we refer interested readers to the books of Hassin and Haviv \cite{HH2003} and Hassin \cite{H2016} for complete overview and surveys.
-Recently, Haviv and Oz \cite{HO2021} suggest a unified approach to formulate unobservable queueing games by analyzing the interactions between the (random) set of customers who visit the system during the same busy period.
+Numerous other queueing games have been studied over the years and we refer interested readers to the books by Hassin and Haviv \cite{HH2003} and Hassin \cite{H2016} for complete overview and surveys.
+Recently, Haviv and Oz \cite{HO2021} suggested a unified approach to formulate unobservable queueing games by analyzing the interactions between the (random) set of customers who visit the system during the same busy period.
 Their formulation is related to our work in that our SA algorithm updates the strategy in between busy periods.
 Broadly speaking, both works rely on the understanding that, given the strategy, all the statistical properties of the underlying queueing process are encapsulated in a single regeneration cycle.

-\textbf{Stochastic approximations in queueing literature.} A comprehensive overview of the theory of stochastic approximations, which was initiated by the seminal work of Robbins and Monro \cite{RM1951}, can be found in Kushner and Yin \cite{KY2003} and in Borkar \cite{B2008}.
-An adaptation of the Robbins-Monro algorithm for optimization purposes was first presented by Kiefer and Wolfowitz \cite{KW1952}, who laid the groundwork for the rapid development of stochastic optimization techniques.
-Among their notably-wide range of applications, these techniques have been applied to problems of optimizing the steady-state performance of queueing systems, to which we give emphasis next.
+\textbf{Stochastic optimization in queueing systems.} A comprehensive overview of the theory of stochastic approximations, which was initiated by the seminal work of Robbins and Monro \cite{RM1951}, can be found in Kushner and Yin \cite{KY2003} and in Borkar \cite{B2008}.
+An adaptation of the Robbins-Monro algorithm for the purpose of optimization was first presented by Kiefer and Wolfowitz \cite{KW1952}, who laid the groundwork for the rapid development of stochastic optimization techniques.
+Among their notably wide range of applications, these techniques have been applied to problems of optimizing the steady-state performance of queueing systems, to which we give emphasis next.